imbypass/omarchy-hook-theme-set-ex/README.md

 https://github.com/imbypass/omarchy-waybar-bepi

 ## Contributing
 I actively encourage everyone to contribute a theme for their favorite application.
 If you have a theme for an application, an upgrade to an existing script, or even just feature ideas, please open a pull or a feature request on the GitHub repository.
 I try my best to review and merge them quickly.
+As a general rule of thumb, try to keep any templates submitted limited to a single script file.